-During 2020, LION applied for, and was awarded, a forgivable loan of \$70,758 from the Paycheck Protection Program (PPP) established by the Coronavirus Aid, Relief and Economic Security Act (CARES Act) through a bank.
+During 2020, LION applied for, and was awarded, a forgivable loan of \$70,758 from the Paycheck Protection Program (PPP) established by the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) through a bank.
 The funds were used to pay certain payroll costs, including benefits, as well as rent and utilities during the covered period as defined in the CARES Act.
 A portion of these funds could be forgiven, as defined in the agreement, at the end of the covered period, and the remainder of the funds would be due over a five-year period through August 2025, with interest at 1%.
-Any repayment would be deferred until the Small Business Administration (SBA) notified the lender of the amount of the loan that was forgiven.
+Any repayment would be deferred until the SBA notified the lender of the amount of the loan that was forgiven.
 The balance of the note not forgiven (if any), plus interest, would have been due in equal monthly payments through the maturity date as defined by the bank.
 There were no covenants with which to comply and the note was not secured by any collateral.
-There was no accrued interest on the note payable as of December 31, 2020, as it was immaterial to the overall financial statements.